 7.4 You must not move the Skip.
 You must not move the Skip from where it was placed on delivery without first obtaining our consent.

 7.4 Permission to leave a Skip on the Public Highway.
 Where you need to put your skip on a public highway (such as the street that you live on), you will need permission from your local council.
 This permission is often called a ‘permit’ or a ‘licence’.
-Where you need such permission, we will either use and existing permission we have with your local Council or we will apply for this permission for you.
+Where you need such permission, we will either use an existing permission we have with your local Council or we will apply for this permission for you.
 You promise to follow all the conditions of that permission.

 7.5 Reimbursement of Skip permit costs.
 Where the Skip is booked with a Skip permit, any cancellation made prior to receiving your skip will result in a charge for the permit fee and any costs we incur.
 Your are also responsible for ensuring that any lights or cones provided with the Skip are not interfered with or tampered with.